wpaccessibility/wp-a11y-docs/docs/testing/automated/index.md

 There are several command line tools for automated testing like [aXe-cli](https://github.com/dequelabs/axe-cli) and [pa11y](https://github.com/pa11y/pa11y).

 {: .callout  .info }
-Automated accessibility testing doesn’t catch all the issues, rarely more than 30%.
+**Info:** Automated accessibility testing doesn’t catch all the issues, rarely more than 30%.
 Testing in the browser and manual keyboard testing still needs to be part of your workflow.

 ### Setup for aXe-cli